projectlanguagepredictor/nlp_launch/README.md

 ### Model

-We decided to use KNN with a n count of
+We decided to use KNN for our test and were able to accomplish an accuracy of 81% beating our baseline by 1%

 * Model
     * ___ Models Selected ___